Contents

 builds files for the architecture passed to it.

-rm -v DESTDIR/usr/lib/bfd-plugins/libdep.so: This command removes an libary that conflicts with the original library provided by the original compilation of Binutils.
+rm -v DESTDIR/usr/lib/bfd-plugins/libdep.so: This command removes an library that conflicts with the original library provided by the original compilation of Binutils.

 Only binutils specific to MinGW-w64 will be explained.
 For the rest, see Binutils.